Diana1407/ASC/README.md

 # ASC
 Computer Systems Architecture
-In this repository you can find some projects made in ubuntu in assembley x86.
+In this repository you can find some projects made in assembley x86.